-A few jobs and transformations must be built around the import script to perform the following tasks, to fully automate the process of importing all the folders listed in repository folder list.txt:
+A few jobs and transformations must be built around the import script to perform the following tasks, to fully automate the process of importing all the folders listed in repository_folder_list.txt file:

-- 1. Check for a repository_folder_list.txt file. - 2.
-If it exists, then read the list of PDI repository folders to be imported. - 3.
+- 1. Check for a repository_folder_list.txt file. - a.
+If it exists, then read the list of PDI repository folders to be imported. - 2.
 For each folder listed in the file, import the repository folder from the local file into the target repository.

-To make the import process flexible across environments, provide the following job parameters:
+To make the import process flexible across environments, the following job parameters must be provided: